South Carolina First Time Home Buyer – 2020 Loan Programs

 2.)
 If your income is below 80% of the median average for your county, the $6,000 in assistance will be provided as a forgivable second mortgage with a 10 year loan term with 0% interest.
 As long as you stay in the home for the term of the loan, the loan will be forgiven (not have to be paid back).

-With either option, you must complete the other program requirements, which can be viewed on the S.C.
+With either option, you must satisfy the other program requirements, which can be viewed on the S.C.
 Housing website.

 Hardest Hit Fund Down Payment Assistance